Caleb-Barger/Caleb-Barger/README.md

 Recently I have been writing applications with React.js + Java as a full-stack engineer. ( see projects below for more info )...
 I really enjoy looking for new technologies to learn and roll into my existing development flow.

-As of right now I am extremely interested in distributed applications with Elixir, Rust's implementation of memory safety, and the stuff with concurrency that go is doing!
+As of right now I am extremely interested in distributed applications with Elixir, Rust's implementation of memory safety, and go's concurrency model.

 On the less technical end of things I love distance running, participating in marathons and other competitions.
 When I am not running or programming usually I can be found chatting with friends or playing games ( Spelunky 2 Just released :D FYI )
 </em></p>